Faculty

 Brian is the current chair of the Australian Society of Hypnosis WA Branch, a Past President of the Australian Society of Hypnosis Ltd, the current Secretary of the Council of Representatives of the International Society Hypnosis and a member of the Board of Directors of the International Society of Hypnosis.
 He has been the Director of Training for the WA branch since 1998

-Brian has had 40 years of experience as a psychologist and clinical hypnotherapist working with both adults and children.
+Brian has had over 40 years of experience as a psychologist and clinical hypnotherapist working with both adults and children.
 He is a regular keynote speaker, presenter and trainer at national and international congresses.
-He has presented and trained in Australia, Canada, China, Denmark, France, Germany, Hungary, Italy, Mexico, the Netherlands, New Zealand, Poland, Russia, England and South Africa.
+He has presented and trained in Australia, Canada, China, Denmark, England, France, Germany, Hungary, Italy, Mexico, the Netherlands, New Zealand, Poland, Russia, South Africa, Turkiye and the USA

 He is recognised for his expertise in the use of hypnosis in the treatment of addictions and the utilisation of hypnosis and dream work in therapy.